neutron-org/neutron-docs/docs/neutron/modules/dex/overview/concepts/tick-liquidity.md

 ## Pool Reserves

 `PoolReserves` are the core components for Neutron DEX’s AMM design.
 Each `PoolReserves` instance represents a single side of a liquidity pool.
 They contain all the information needed to perform that swap.
-They also nest a Key and a TradePaidId, both of which are used to find the corresponding PoolReserves on the other side of the pool.
+They also nest a `Fee` and a `TradePaidId`, both of which are used to find the corresponding PoolReserves on the other side of the pool.

 ```go
 type PoolReserves struct {